sensay/docs_make_sense/README.md

 A proposal on how to attribute data, which data points will be analyzed and what constitutes a request for a block should be submitted via developers@makesense.com for review.
 A ERC-20 Wallet ID for the developer is also required.

 If approved, the contract holder will approve the developer's wallet via the smart contract.
 This will allow the developer to transact with the `mineBlock` function from the attribution contract.
-ABI and attribution contract address will also be issued.
+Attribution contract address will also be issued.

 For testnet portion of attribution, Sense Network will maintain concensus of data quality, and for continuing quality of a developers block requests.
 There is work going on to defer this governance to approved developers, with a shared interest in maintaining data quality and fair requests for blocks.